parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: N/A

-Return the current host node and previous node, if applicable, for `<vm>`.
+Return the current host node, and last host node if applicable, for `<vm>`.

 ###### `POST`
  * Mandatory values: `action`